Kong/docs.konghq.com/app/_src/gateway-operator/guides/konnect-entities/konnect-plugin-binding.md

 ## Introduction of `KongPluginBinding` CRD

 The `KongPluginBinding` is the CRD used to manage the binding relationship between plugins and attached {{site.konnect_short_name}} entities, including services, routes, consumers, and consumer groups, or a supported combination of these entities.
+{% if_version gte:1.5.x %} It can also be used to bind a plugin globally to a control plane when `spec.scope` is set to `GlobalInControlPlane`. {% endif_version %}
+Each `KongPluginBinding` represents a single plugin instance on {{ site.konnect_short_name }}.

-This CRD has two parts for the binding description in its specification:
+This CRD has the following fields:
-* `spec.pluginRef`: Refers to a `KongPlugin` resource which contains the plugin name and configuration of the plugin.
+* `spec.pluginRef`: Refers to a `KongPlugin` object which contains the plugin name and configuration of the plugin.
-* `spec.targets`: Refers to the entity or combination of entities that the plugin is attached to.
+* `spec.targets`: Refers to the entity or combination of entities that the plugin is attached to.{% if_version gte:1.5.x %} At least one target has to be specified when `spec.scope` is `OnlyTargets` (default). {% endif_version %}
-The `spec.controlPlaneRef` refers to the {{site.konnect_product_name}} control plane this `KongPluginBinding` is associated with.
+* `spec.controlPlaneRef`: Refers to the {{site.konnect_product_name}} control plane this `KongPluginBinding` is associated with.

-Each `KongPluginBinding` represents a plugin on {{ site.konnect_short_name }}.
+You can refer to the CR [API](/gateway-operator/{{ page.release }}/reference/custom-resources/#kongpluginbinding) to see all the available fields.

 ## Using an unmanaged `KongPluginBinding`